One of the mudpuppies found during the survey (Photo by NCC)

 What is NCC doing to protect this species?

-Since 1974, NCC, the Nottawasaga Valley Conservation Authority and other key partners have protected more than 12,000 acres (4,972 hectares) of habitat in Ontario’s Minesing Wetlands, where mudpuppies have been documented.
+Since 1974, NCC, the Nottawasaga Valley Conservation Authority and other key partners have protected 4,972 hectares (12,286 acres) of habitat in Ontario’s Minesing Wetlands, where mudpuppies have been documented.
 Important stewardship work such as tree planting, stream restoration and invasive species control have been done in partnership with NCC to help improve habitat in the Minesing Wetlands area.